Edo period: Education

-One estimate of literacy in Edo suggest that up to a third of males could read, along with a sixth of women.
+One estimate of literacy in Edo suggest that up to a fifth of males could read, along with a sixth of women.
 Another estimate states that 40% of men and 10% of women by the end of the Edo period were literate.
 According to another estimate, around 1800, almost 100% of the samurai class and about 50% to 60% of the chōnin (craftsmen and merchants) class and nōmin (peasants) class were literate.
 Some historians partially credited Japan's relatively high literacy rates for its fast development after the Meiji Restoration.

 As the literacy rate was so high that many ordinary people could read books, books in various genres such as cooking, gardening, travel guides, art books, scripts of bunraku (puppet theatre), kibyōshi (satirical novels), sharebon (books on urban culture), kokkeibon (comical books), ninjōbon (romance novel), yomihon and kusazōshi were published.
 There were 600 to 800 rental bookstores in Edo, and people borrowed or bought these woodblock print books.
 The best-selling books in this period were Kōshoku Ichidai Otoko (Life of an Amorous Man) by Ihara Saikaku, Nansō Satomi Hakkenden by Takizawa Bakin and Tōkaidōchū Hizakurige by Jippensha Ikku and these books were reprinted many times.